-Your private checkpoints are used only for your monitors.
-The required capacity depends on the sort of monitoring running on the private checkpoint.
+Your private locations are used only for your monitors.
+The required capacity depends on the sort of monitoring running on the checkpoints in the private location.

 Non-browser-based monitoring, like HTTPS, connect, ping, and Multi-step API mainly have an impact on the available network capacity.
 Browser-based monitors mainly have an impact on server capacity (CPU, memory, disk I/O).

-- 20 Full Page Checks at 5-minute intervals, and
+- 2 x 10 Full Page Checks at 5-minute intervals

 - Confirming unconfirmed errors

-- Maintenance of the Docker host and the containers
+- Maintenance of one of the checkpoints, e.g. to upgrade containers or the Docker host